Knowledge base

 mailman ansible_host

-=Public IP of the Target VM
+= Public IP of the target VM

-Execute the command ctrl + s and then ctrl + c to exit Nano.
+Run the command ctrl + s

-Still in the mailman directory, run the script with ansible:
+Still in the mailman directory, run the script with ansible

 ansible-playbook playbook.yml -D